sumo-digital-academy/cs_portfolio/index-a.markdown

 </video>

 <span class="annotate-highlight">
-<i>The video shows the Derrickman level from Oil Strike 75, which is a game made by apprentices at the Sumo-Digital Academy and<a href="https://store.steampowered.com/app/2740090/Oil_Strike_75/"> published on Steam.</a></i>
+<i>The video shows the Derrickman level from Oil Strike 75, which is a game made by apprentices at the Sumo-Digital Academy and <a href="https://store.steampowered.com/app/2740090/Oil_Strike_75/">published on Steam.</a></i>
 </span>

 <br>